DA0-DA0/dao-dao-ui/packages/stateful/command/README.md

 the previous context with escape or backspace.

-Here is a root context with a section that offers app navigation and a section that displays pinned DAOs which open new command contexts:
+Here is a root context with a section that offers app navigation and a section that displays following DAOs which open new command contexts:

 ![](https://bafkreihjxxvuf5esh7dxgqm27kpudvfpgbpbwyz6cxains7eeljjz7yixu.ipfs.nftstorage.link/)